-You may know this drug as snow, coke, crack, or blow.
+You may know this drug as snow, coke, crack or blow.
 The health effects are the same regardless of the name.
-As a stimulant, cocaine alters activity of the central nervous system, over-activating it in ways that can make you feel hyper alert, while destroying some of the brain cells due to chemical toxicity.
+As a stimulant, cocaine alters the activity of the central nervous system, over-activating it in ways that can make you feel hyper-alert while destroying some of the brain cells due to chemical toxicity.

 Short and long-term health effects like: